arnoldkemp/arnoldkemp.github.io/glog/processofdying.md

 Whenever you gain Trauma Points, roll a d20.
 If you roll over your Trauma score, nothing happens.
 If you roll equal-or-less than your

+Specific Phobia.
+When you see X, you must flee or hide from it.
+Dungeon Phobia.
+Darkness, water, heights, claustrophobia, or being alone.
+Safety Fetish.
+Need to have ally/item near you at all times, else fear.
+Paranoia.
+Never sleep near allies.
+Never accept food or healing from allies.
+Nightmares.
+Unrestful sleep.
+Misiac.
+When you see X, you must destroy it.

 Compulsive Gambling.
 Compelled to gamble.
 Addiction.
 Compelled towards substance.
 Religious Ferver.
 Compelled towards religion.